 - Citizen of another country

-- Living stipend, housing, health insurance, work and travel expenses + up to $600 for professional development + $1500 completion award
+- Living stipend, housing, health insurance, work and travel expenses + $600 professional development grant + $1500 completion award